-The American Indian Council (AIC) at Arizona State University is one of the seven student coalitions who promote and represent the voice of various cultures within the university.
-AIC is dedicated to serving and supporting the various American Indian student organizations on campus.
-These organizations include: American Indian Science and Engineering Society (AISES), Ms. Indian ASU, Native American Business Organization (NABO), Native American Law Student Association (NALSA), Native Americans Taking Initiative ON Success (NATIONS), Barrett Indigenous Culture Association, Phi Sigma Nu, Alpha Pi Omega Sorority, and many others.
+The Alliance of Indigenous Peoples (AIP) at Arizona State University is one of the seven student coalitions who promote and represent the voice of various cultures within the university.
+AIP is dedicated to serving and supporting the various American Indian student organizations on campus.
+These organizations include: American Indian Science and Engineering Society (AISES), Ms. Mr. Indian ASU, Native American Business Organization (NABO), Native American Law Student Association (NALSA), Native Americans Taking Initiative ON Success (NATIONS), Barrett Indigenous Culture Association, Alpha Pi Omega Sorority, and many others.

 In addition to student support and growth, the American Indian Council assists in the planning process for organization events such as: Native American Heritage Month held during the month of November, American Indian Culture Week in April, and other events that advocate cultural diversity on and off campus with the Native American community in the Phoenix Metropolitan area.